MicrosoftDocs/learn/learn-pr/azure/manage-changes-bicep-code-git/includes/4-commit-files-view-history.md

 When you work with a version control system like Git, it's important to plan how you store your files.
 It's a good idea to have a clear folder structure.
 If you're building Bicep code to deploy an application or another solution, it's also a good idea to store your Bicep files in the same repository as the application code and other files.
 That way, anytime anyone needs to add a new feature that changes both Bicep and application code, they'll be tracked together.
 It also makes it easier to deploy your solution from a pipeline, which you'll learn about in a future module.

 Different teams have different conventions for how they set up their repository folders and files.
+Even if you aren't working with a team, it's still a good idea to decide on a convention to follow.
+This will help anyone who has to work with your code in future, or if you eventually work with a team.

 If your team doesn't already have a preference, here's a suggestion for how you might do it:

 - At the root of your repository, create a _README.md_ file, which is a Markdown (text) file that describes what's in the repository, and any instructions to help team members set things up.
 - At the root of your repository, create a _deploy_ folder.
 Inside the folder: